oofaish/countdownCube/README.md

     <div id="counter"></div>

-adn then kick off a new counter, with a targert time, and if you like size (in pixels), background (color), and font Color:
+and then kick off a new counter, with a target time, and if you like size (in pixels), background (color), and font Color:

     $('#counter').countdownCube( {
       target: new Date( 'April 26, 2014 13:30:00' ),